thecodingmachine/safe/README.md

 ## Contributing

-The files that contains all the functions are auto-generated from the PHP doc.
+The files that contain all the functions are auto-generated from the PHP doc.
 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn how to regenerate these files and to contribute to this library.